Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 A potential benefit of optical connections is that they won’t be affected by electromagnetic interference.
 In theory, coaxial could be.

-A DAC performs this process, so a poorly designed device may create audible differences when using the optical or coaxial inputs, whereas a high-quality device shouldn’t sound any different.
+A DAC performs this process, so a poorly designed device may create audible differences when using optical or coaxial inputs.
+In contrast, a high-quality device shouldn’t sound any different.

-There won’t be much difference between the sound quality of optical and coaxial connections in the real world – and the one you choose will usually depend on your devices’ connections or the cables you have available.
+The sound quality of optical and coaxial connections in the real world will be similar – and the one you choose will usually depend on your devices’ connections or the cables you have available.

-How Do You Convert Digital Optical Audio to RCA Coaxial?
+How to Convert Digital Optical Audio to RCA Coaxial

 For example, you might have an optical output on your Blu-ray player but wish to send audio directly into your amplifier – which only has a coaxial digital audio input.